A2va/VTP/README.md

 `/trigger brushRad set` : Set the Radius of the brush

-`/trigger gravel_percent set` :Set the percentage of gravel brush

-`/trigger vegetate_percent set` : Set the percentage of vegetate brush
+`/trigger shapeRad set` : Set the Radius of the shape

-`/trigger sphere set [Radius]`: Generates a sphere of the given radius centered on you

-`/trigger hsphere set [Radius]`: Generates an empty sphere of the given radius centered on you

-`/trigger disk set [Radius]`: Generates a disk of the given radius centered on you

-`/trigger circle set [Radius]`: Generates a circle of the given radius centered on you

 ### Settings: